sharpton/shotmap/docs/output.md

 ###Classification Maps

-Description: These files provide the classification statistics for each read that was classified into a family.
+*Description*: These files provide the classification statistics for each read that was classified into a family.
 Only the results corresponding to the best hit - the hit that resulted in the classification - are shown.

-*Location*: <code><ffdb>/<output>/Classification_Maps/<Classification_Map_<Sample.Name>.tab
+*Location*: <code><ffdb>/output/Classification_Maps/Classification_Map_<Sample.Name>.tab</code>

-Format: These are comma separated tables, with the following header fields:
+*Format*: These are comma separated tables, with the following header fields:

     orf_identifier read_identifier sample_id target_sequence family score evalue coverage alignment_length